 Our goal, as always, is to provide you with factual, complete and in-depth information regarding mesothelioma.
 Right now, batting this cancer overlaps with staying safe from coronavirus infection.

-Our on-staff registered nurse, Jenna Campagna, is available to speak with you about any concerns you have.
+Our on-staff registered nurse, Karen Ritter, is available to speak with you about any concerns you have.
 She’s available via email (firstname.lastname@example.org), phone call or online chat message.

 Additionally, we have compiled a list of the questions we are receiving about how mesothelioma patients should respond to the coronavirus pandemic.
 Below are our answers to the most common questions.